What Is There To Do In Blythe Ca

 Q: Can I swim in the Colorado River near Blythe?

 A: Yes, swimming is allowed in designated areas of the Colorado River near Blythe.
-However, it's important to be aware of strong currents and other potential hazards.
+Still, it helps to be aware of strong currents and other potential hazards.

 Q: Is there a visitor center in Blythe?